michaelklishin/pantomime/README.md

 ### Detecting MIME type

-`pantomime.mime/mime-type-of` function accepts filenames as strings, java.io.File, java.io.InputStream and java.net.URL instances
-and returns MIME type as a string or "application/octet-stream" if detection failed.
+`pantomime.mime/mime-type-of` function accepts content as byte arrays, java.io.InputStream and java.net.URL instances as well as filenames as strings and java.io.File instances, and returns MIME type as a string or "application/octet-stream" if detection failed.

 An example: